Wolfgang Muff: Service in the German Empire and the Weimar Republic

+Military attaché and involvement in the Anschluss

-By early 1938 Muff was a lieutenant general serving as the military attaché (1934–1938) in Vienna of Franz von Papen while he was German ambassador to Austria.
+On 1 April 1933, Muff returned to active duty as the military attaché in Vienna to Franz von Papen, the German ambassador to Austria.
+He held this post from 1934 to 1938, and was promoted to Generalleutnant on 1 August 1936.
 According to Papen, documents approved by Rudolf Hess indicate that Adolf Hitler considered having Papen or Muff murdered in early 1938; Hitler would then blame the deaths on Austrians to provide an excuse for Germany to intervene in Austrian affairs.
-On 11 March 1938, Muff brought a German ultimatum threatening an invasion to Wilhelm Miklas, but the Austrian president refused to yield.
+On 11 March 1938, Muff delivered the German ultimatum threatening an invasion to Wilhelm Miklas, but the Austrian president refused to yield.
 Arthur Seyss-Inquart, however, forged a telegram requesting German intervention in Austria which led to the Anschluss of Austria into Nazi Germany the following day.

-After the Anschluss, Muff headed the so-called Muff Commission which determined which Austrian officers would be transferred from the Bundesheer into the Wehrmacht.
+Muff then headed the so-called "Muff Commission", which determined which Austrian military officers would be allowed to transfer from the Bundesheer into the Wehrmacht.

-Muff was General of Infantry for Wehrkreis XI in Hanover from 1 September 1939 until 28 February 1943 when he retired.

-Wolfgang Muff died on 17 May 1947 in Bad Pyrmont.
+World War II

+Muff was promoted to General of the Infantry on 1 December 1940 while he was serving as the deputy commander of XI Army Corps in Wehrkreis XI, headquartered in Hanover.
+From the mobilization on 1 September 1939 until 28 February 1943, he was also the military commander in the Wehrkreis.
+Upon his retirement from the army on 30 April 1943, he was awarded the German Cross in silver.
+Muff died on 17 May 1947 in Hämelschenburg in Lower Saxony.